chobdayIbm/test-mongo-express/README.md

 Testing exceptions takes more effort, as simulating the exception requires setting up the code under test and stubbing the dependencies.
 Focus on the most important exceptions and there is less value in testing other exception code that follow this pattern.
 Please look at `test/exception.spec.js`
-The module `testdouble` is added for stubbing.
+The module `testdouble` is added for stubbing errors.
+The module `nock` is added to simulate http errors.